 Area of Emphasis:

-Christy conducts environmental analyses, prepares documents in compliance with SMARA (e.g., reclamation plans, interim management plans), and prepares storm water pollution prevention plans under the Industrial General Permit.
-She has helped to prepare CEQA and NEPA documents related to mining, wastewater treatment, flood control, groundwater contamination, schools, prisons, and residential development.
-Christy also creates visual simulations that represent future views of projects for visual analyses and/or public relations.
-Her technical experience combined with her strong analysis and writing skills help ensure Benchmark’s work products provide well-developed analyses with clear supporting evidence, which leads to public understanding, legal defensibility, and environmental compliance.
+Shelby conducts environmental analyses and prepares documents in compliance with SMARA (e.g., reclamation plans, interim management plans), CEQA, and NEPA.
+She has helped to prepare CEQA and NEPA documents related to mining, electrical transmission lines, wastewater treatment, transportation corridors, state and regional parks, mixed uses, low and high density residential development, and schools.
+Shelby also meets the Secretary of Interior’s Professional Qualification Standards in History and Architecture History, which enables her to evaluate historic properties per Section 106 of the National Historic Preservation Act, when required.
+Her experience as a historian combined with her strong analysis and writing skills help ensure Benchmark’s work products provide well-developed analyses with clear supporting evidence, which leads to public understanding, legal defensibility, and environmental compliance.

 CAD Technician/GIS Specialist